Client Integration

 getPublicKey()

-Get the user's public key.
+Get the user's public key (client-bound mode).
 Creates keys automatically if they don't exist.

 // Returns: Base64-encoded SPKI public key